-Worthy Walker is a results-driven trial lawyer and problem solver focused primarily on energy, banking and other complex business litigation, and known for his direct approach and convincing, quick-on-his-feet courtroom demeanor.
-Worthy handles both prosecution and defense of cases throughout the U.S., from initial case strategy through trial and appeal.
+Worthy Walker is a results-driven trial lawyer and problem solver focused primarily on complex business litigation, energy litigation and banking and finance litigation.
+He is known for his direct approach and convincing, quick-on-his-feet courtroom demeanor.
+Worthy handles both prosecution and defense of cases throughout the country, from initial case strategy through trial and appeal.
 He strives to provide clients with the efficient and cost-effective solutions they seek.

 Worthy has represented directors and shareholders in partnership and shareholder oppression disputes.
 He also has diverse experience with employment and severance disputes, representing both plaintiffs and defendants in trade secret and non-competition matters, as well as nearly every type of employment claim.